 The long-term expected rate of return on pension System investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension System investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and best estimate of arithmetic real rates of return for each major asset class are summarized in the following
+The target asset allocation and best estimate of arithmetic real rates of return for each major asset class are summarized in the following table:

+Arithmetic Weighted Average

+Long-Term Long-Term Expected Long-Term Expected

-Asset Class (Strategy) Long-Term Target Allocation Arithmetic Long-Term Expected Rate of Return Weighted Average Long-Term Expected Rate of Return
+Asset Class (Strategy) Target Allocation Rate of Return Rate of Return

-Public Equity 34.00% 5.00% 1.70%
+Public Equity 34.00% 5.71% 1.94%

-Fixed Income 15.00 0.57 0.09
+Fixed Income 15.00 2.04 0.31

-Credit Strategies 14.00 4.49 0.63
+Credit Strategies 14.00 4.78 0.67

-Real Assets 14.00 4.76 0.67
+Real Assets 14.00 4.47 0.63

-Private Equity 14.00 9.94 1.39
+Private Equity 14.00 9.73 1.36

-MAPS - Multi -Asset Public Strategies 6.00 3.29 0.20
+MAPS - Multi -Asset Public Strategies 6.00 3.73 0.22

-PIP - Private Investment Partnership 3.00 6.84 0.21
+PIP - Private Investment Partnership 3.00 6.55 0.20

-Total 100.00% 4.89
+Total 100.00% 5.33

 Inflation 2.50

-Expected Arithmetic Nominal Return 7.39%
+Expected Arithmetic Nominal Return 7.83%

-\ The above allocation provides a one-year return of 7.39%.
+^{} The above allocation provides a one-year return of 7.83%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the System, stochastic projections are employed to model future returns under various economic conditions.
-These results provide a range of returns over various time periods that ultimately provide a median return of 6.94%, including expected inflation of 2.50%.
-On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which was roughly at the 40th percentile of excepted long-term results of the VRS fund asset allocation at that time, providing a median return of 7.11%, including expected inflation of 2.50%.
+These results provide a range of returns over various time periods that ultimately provide a median return of 6.72%, including expected inflation of 2.50%.